-As Global Protectionism Rises, Japan Emerges as Asia’s Free Trade ChampionAuthor of the book Asian Century ... on a Knife-edge
+As Global Protectionism Rises, Japan Emerges as Asia’s Free Trade ChampionExecutive Director of the Asia Century Institute

 In a world economy seemingly threatened by protectionism, Japan is now emerging as Asia’s new champion for free trade and investment through the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and the EU-Japan Economic Partnership Agreement.

 The 1980s Are Long Past

 Japan’s high-growth period, from the end of World War II until the early 1990s, was substantially driven by exports of motor vehicles and electronics.
 But these exports were fostered by protectionist policies that restricted imports into Japan and promoted exports.

 The U.S. government, the major destination for Japanese exports, tolerated this situation for a long time, as Japan was its key Asian ally during the Cold War.
 Western attitudes changed during the 1980s, however, as Japan racked up large trade surpluses and appeared to become a rival of the U.S. Japan was then pushed to open its markets and invest in Western markets.
 Further opening of Japanese markets was achieved through the Uruguay Round of trade talks from 1986 to 1993.

 Despite these measures, Japan remained a very protected market for foreign investment and international trade.
 For example, the accumulated stock of foreign direct investment in Japan represents only 4 percent of GDP, a figure that has barely budged over recent years.